 For an isolated transaction with a consumer (such as an ATM transaction), posting the notice on the ATM screen and requiring the consumer to acknowledge receipt of the notice as a necessary step to obtaining a particular financial product or service.

 REVISED PRIVACY NOTICES.
-The Credit Union will provide a revised privacy notice (and a new opt out notice, if and when applicable) in the following circumstances:
+The Credit Union will provide a revised privacy notice (and a new opt-out notice, if and when applicable) in the following circumstances:

 The Credit Union discloses a new category of nonpublic personal information to any nonaffiliated third party;